-If you're importing controlled food or feed products required to enter the country through a Border Inspection Post (BIP) or a designated port and you fail to provide notification, you'll be considered to have smuggled the goods.
+If you're importing controlled food or feed products required to enter the country through a Border Control Post (BCP) or a designated port and you fail to provide notification, you'll be considered to have smuggled the goods.
 As a result you may lose your consignment and not receive compensation.
 You could also face prosecution.

 Failure to meet import conditions

 The certifying officer has the final decision on whether your consignment meets the import conditions set out in law.
 Initially you or your agent will be advised informally of the officer's findings and consulted on the options that are available to you.

 You may then be served a legal notice.
 This will state the reasons for rejection and the actions that you may take in respect of the consignment, including: